timyates/groovy-common-extensions/README.md

     def randomInt = list.rand()
     assert randomInt in list

+## `rand` functionality for `Iterator`

+    static <T> T rand( Iterator<T> self ) static <T> T rand( Iterator<T> self, Random r )

+Randomly select an element from a iterator where the length is not necessarily known ahead of time.

+- The first form returns a single random element from the Iterator.
+- The second form also allows you to set the Random object to be used in the processing.
+This allows tests to specify a seed so reproducability is assured.

+The entire Iterator is consumed until hasNext() is false and the returned element is chosen from all the items iterated over with uniform probability.

 ## Extended `merge` functionality for `ConfigObject`

     static ConfigObject merge( Map self, Map other, Boolean sourcePrecedence )